 Students who have completed an Introduction to Education course at another institution of higher education MAY be eligible to have the course transferred to PSU.
 An additional field experience at PSU may be required (EDUC 307 and/or EDUC 308).
 An evaluation of any field experience completed at another institution will be required to receive credit for the experience.
 This evaluation should be completed by the cooperating school-based teacher.
 For those students eligible for transfer of credit, completion of a non-credit module is required for admission to teacher education.
-This module will be completed in Transitions (UGS 101).
-Completion of Transitions is required for all students transferring credit for EDUC 261 Exploration in Education.
-Transfer students required to take Transitions will apply for teacher education in the first weeks of the course.
+This module will be completed in EDUC 345 Transfer Student Module.
+Completion of this course is required for all students transferring credit for EDUC 261 Exploration in Education.
+Transfer students required to take the course will apply for teacher education in the first weeks of the course.